Healthy Homes Assessment Birchville

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to make sure their Birchville rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties must be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+The landlords are now required to make sure their Birchville rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties are required to be completely compliant by 1 July 2024.

-We will assess your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager of any work needed to be completed. needs to be done and offer a report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we will advise you or your property manager about any work that requirements to be completed and provide an evaluation report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7,200 plus additional healthier homes related fines.
+Failure to comply with the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 in addition to any healthier homes connected fines.

-We are completely independent assessors of rental properties, as well as fully certified for each of Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, we are fully certified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6792